syntaxsdev/appwrite-lab/README.md

 # appwrite-lab
 Zero-click Appwrite test environments.

-Allows you to spin up versioned Appwrite deployments for easy testing via CLI of through code, that can be ran in a sequence of E2E tests.
+Allows you to spin up versioned Appwrite deployments for easy testing via CLI or through code, that can be ran in a sequence of E2E tests.

 ## Installation
 ```sh